-At mile marker 4.58, there is a spur trail that extends 0.66 miles into the western part of the City’s Abrams Creek Wetland Preserve, including an elevated boardwalk section.
+At mile marker 4.25, there is a spur trail that extends 0.66 miles into the western part of the City’s Abrams Creek Wetland Preserve, including an elevated boardwalk section.
 The 25-acre preserve is home to what was originally the first established section of the Green Circle Trail, but is now a spur of it.
 The Virginia Division of Natural Heritage has identified more than a dozen rare Virginia plants that grow in the Preserve.
 Three of these plant species live nowhere else in Virginia.
 The spur trail begins near where Jubal Early Drive transitions into Meadow Branch Avenue at the intersection of Handley Avenue.
-The spur trail terminates at the scenic Merriman's and Pennypacker Springs.
-Trail users can double back to the Green Circle main trail (1.32 miles in and out) or use the Stonehouse Court connector in the Morlyn Hills subdivision to follow Armistead Street back to Meadow Branch Avenue (1.26 mile loop) at mile marker 4.36 of the Green Circle Trail.
+The spur trail terminates at the Pennypacker Springs (private property).
+Trail users can double back to the Green Circle main trail (1.32 miles in and out) or use the Stonehouse Court connector in the Morlyn Hills subdivision to follow Armistead Street back to Meadow Branch Avenue (1.26 mile loop) at a point about 4.08 on the Green Circle Trail.

 Jubal Early Drive Corridor

 Mile Markers: 4.25 to 6.06 (a.k.a.
 0.0 trail origin)

-NOTE: Permanent parts of this section are being constructed.
-Bikers may want to choose an interim ‘Share-the-Road’ alternative following Handley Avenue and Bellview Avenue to avoid biking on the 4-lane divided section of Jubal Early Drive that has no bike lanes and speed limits up to 40 mph.
+NOTE: Bikers may want to choose an interim ‘Share-the-Road’ alternative following Handley Avenue and Bellview Avenue to avoid biking on the 4-lane divided section of Jubal Early Drive that has no bike lanes and speed limits up to 40 mph.

 NOTE FOR BIKERS:

-Bikers using the interim trail along Bellview Avenue should use caution on the steep segments of Bellview Avenue between Handley Avenue and Lewis Street.
+Bikers using the interim trail along Handley Avenue and Bellview Avenue should use caution on the steep segments of Bellview Avenue between Handley Avenue and Lewis Street.
 The interim bike trail intersects Valley Avenue (US Rte 11) in about 0.75 miles where they can either:

 - return to the main trail by turning right (south) 1 one block to reconnect with the trail along Jubal Early Drive or;